• About

 5. What is the hardest part of the program?
 What do students struggle with the most?

 Commitment.
-We want students who have a flexible and open schedule to commit to our programming.
-This means you are able to attend all of our meetings, put in the effort to learn, and participate when we meet.
+We want students with flexible, open schedules to commit to our programming.
+This means you should attend all our meetings, put in the effort to learn, and participate.

-6. What are the benifits of this program?
+6. What are the benefits of this program?

-7. If I completed the Fall program, can I also join the Spring Program?
+7. If I completed the Spring/Fall program, can I also join the upcoming Spring/Fall Program?

-Unfortunately, no because Fall and Spring are the same program.
-However, you are eligible to apply for our Summer program (only if you have not completed the Summer program before).
+Unfortunately, no, because Fall and Spring are the same program.
+However, you are eligible to apply for our Summer program (only if you have not completed it before).

-8. How do I know which company I'll be working at?
+8. In terms of the Summer program, how do I know which company I'll be working at?

-We work by matching your experience, interests, and geographical location with the criteria of student intern that our partner companies are looking for.
-For example, if you are interested in Media & Entertainment, like to read, have a passion for movies, and so on, we would think that you'd be a good match for a company like Chernin Entertainment or Participant Media.
-From there, your application materials will be sent to the hiring team of the company and it is up to them to select who is moving forward / will be hired.
+We match your experience, interests, and geographical location with the criteria our partner companies are looking for in student interns.
+For example, if you are interested in Media & Entertainment, enjoy reading, have a passion for movies, and so on, we think you'd be a good match for a company like Chernin Entertainment or Participant Media.
+From there, your application materials will be sent to the company's hiring team, and it is up to them to select who will move forward / will be hired.
 There will be several rounds of matching until all of our placements are filled.

 9. How will I know what hours and days I'll be working?